Murder of Liang Shan Shan: Legal effect

 The case of Oh Laye Koh was reported to be the first case where a person acquitted of a crime was sentenced to death for the same offence charged in a re-trial.
-The case of Oh's conviction based on the exercise of the right to remain silent and circumstantial evidence was also widely reported and reviewed by many lawyers who paid attention to the case and its unusual nature.
+Oh's conviction based on the exercise of the right to remain silent and circumstantial evidence was also widely reported and reviewed by many lawyers who paid attention to the case and its unusual nature.
 Legal experts analyzed Oh's case and stated that while the right to remain silent was a valid legal option in Singapore, it deprived a defendant of the chance to rebut the prosecution's case and the judge is allowed to make an adverse inference from the defendant's silence, which may potentially cause a defendant to be found guilty of whichever crime he was charged for in a court of law.

-Oh's case was also the second conviction of murder secured solely based on circumstantial evidence in Singapore's legal history, after the high-profile Sunny Ang case back in 1965, in which Ang was convicted of his girlfriend Jenny Cheok's murder in the absence of the body and also based on circumstantial evidence.
-Also, the case of the former school bus driver would become one of the few cases (which also included child killer Took Leng How) where a defendant was convicted as charged after choosing to remain silent and not put up their defence.
+Oh's case was also the second conviction of murder secured solely based on circumstantial evidence in Singapore's legal history, after the high-profile Sunny Ang case back in 1965, in which Ang was convicted of his girlfriend Jenny Cheok's murder in the absence of the body, and also based on circumstantial evidence.
+The case of the former school bus driver would become one of the few cases (which also included child killer Took Leng How) where a defendant was convicted as charged after choosing to remain silent and not putting up their defence.

-The case of Oh Laye Koh, as well as the unrelated 1976 case of Haw Tua Tau, a hawker who was executed in 1982 for murdering Phoon Ah Leong and Phoon's mother Ho Yue Kheng, were discussed in the aftermath of Oh's re-trial as the iconic cases that proven how Singapore's criminal law made it difficult for the guilty to go free, based on the established legal principles of drawing an adverse inference from the defendant's decision to remain silent and the prosecution's right to proceed a case against the suspect based on any tangible evidence to back the charge.
-Also, Oh's case was crucial to helping Thai construction worker Somporn Chinpakdhee to escape both the murder charge and death penalty for the unsolved killing of his colleague Kulap Nophakhun, due to the circumstantial evidence against Somporn was not strong enough to convict him of murder, which resulted in the courts acquitting Somporn in November 1994.
+The case of Oh Laye Koh, as well as the unrelated 1976 case of Haw Tua Tau, a hawker who was executed in 1982 for murdering Phoon Ah Leong and Phoon's mother Hu Yuen Keng, were discussed in the aftermath of Oh's re-trial as the iconic cases that proved how Singapore's criminal law made it difficult for the guilty to go free, based on the established legal principles of drawing an adverse inference from the defendant's decision to remain silent and the prosecution's right to proceed a case against the suspect based on any tangible evidence to back the charge.
+Oh's case was also crucial to helping Thai construction worker Somporn Chinpakdhee to escape both the murder charge and death penalty for the unsolved killing of his colleague Kulap Nophakhun, as the circumstantial evidence against Somporn was not strong enough to convict him of murder, which resulted in the courts acquitting Somporn in November 1994.